-In a study, physiotherapy has been used to do a health and fitness check for stroke survivors and help them regain what was lost due to the attack.
-Over seventeen hours of therapy in ten weeks has been found effective in imploring positive effects in the body and its function levels.
+In a study, physiotherapy in Sydney (Australia), has been used to do a health and fitness check for stroke survivors and help them regain what was lost due to the attack.
+Over seventeen hours of therapy in ten weeks has been found effective in improving positive effects in the body and its functional levels.
 But how does physiotherapy aid stroke survivors in recovering from their lost body strength?

 Stroke is a condition that involves the loss of blood supply to a part of the brain, causing brain tissues to lack oxygen and nutrients.
 In effect, people who experience a stroke attack may result in brain damage and long-term complications.
 A stroke is a severe medical injury—a patient’s life is on the line, possibly leading to permanent disabilities or even death.